-Two strikes so far against medical fixes for problems – compulsive behaviors driven by inner distress – that are entirely non-medical, so those failed approaches were predictable, like the opioid crisis.
+Two strikes so far against medical fixes for problems – compulsive behaviors driven by inner distress – that are entirely non-medical, those failed approaches predictable, like the opioid crisis.

 Endorsement of the FDA plan in the Journal of the American Medical Association (JAMA) cited a small downward shift in vaping by youth over just one year- 2016.
 But as described in new reports in the online news source Vox, more recent data point to booming use of e-cigarettes among youth, that use increasing likelihood of young people starting to smoke (tobacco) cigarettes.
 Additional takeaways from the 2018 report on e-cigarette use by the National Academies of Sciences, Engineering, and Medicine include:

 the evidence is not clear as to whether use of e-cigarettes actually reduces tobacco use

 use of e-cigarettes may or may not decrease prevalence of tobacco use among adults – leaving the question of effectiveness and wisdom of the e-cigarette harm reduction strategy unanswered.